Donaldson-Thomas invariants of length 2 flops: DT Invariants for a Family of length 2 Flops

-\begin{proof}[Proof of proposition \ref{prop:Hodgemon}] The curve $D_{4a}$ is a ramified cover $q\colon D_{4a} \to \P^1$ of degree $4a$.
-By Birkhoff-Grothendieck, the push-forward $q_*\O_{C_k}$ splits as a direct sum $\bigoplus_{i=0}^{4k} L_i$ of line bundles $L_i$ on $\P^1$.
-It follows from \cite[Lemma 3.14]{SteenbrinkMHS} that this decomposition can be chosen to be invariant with respect to the monodromy action, with $\upmu_{4a}$ acting with weight $i$ on $L_i$.
-Furthermore, because the curve $E_{4a}$ intersects each of the curves $L_2, E_{2a}, E_{2a-1}$ in a single point and these curves are of multiplicities $1,2a,2a-1$, it follows from Steenbrink's formula that
+\begin{proof}[Proof of Proposition \ref{prop:Hodgemon}] The curve $D_{4a}$ is a ramified cover $q\colon D_{4a} \to \P^1$ of degree $4a$.
+By Birkhoff--Grothendieck, the push-forward $q_*\O_{D_{4a}}$ splits as a direct sum $\bigoplus_{i=0}^{4k} L_i$ of line bundles $L_i$ on $\P^1$.
+It follows from \cite[Lemma 3.14]{Steenbrink77} that this decomposition can be chosen to be invariant with respect to the monodromy action, with $\upmu_{4a}$ acting with weight $i$ on $L_i$.
+Furthermore, the degrees of these linebundles are determined by the multiplicities of the components that intersect $E_{4a}$ in the diagram of proposition \ref{lem:blowup1}.
+The components $E_{4a}$ intersects the components $L_2, E_{2a}, E_{2a-1}$ of multiplicities $1,2a,2a-1$ each in a single point, so Steenbrink's formula yields

 where $\floor{-}\colon \Q \to \Z$ is the floor function.
 Some pleasant modular arithmetic shows that

 Because the morphism $q\colon D_{4a} \to \P^1$ is affine, $\H^1(D_{4a}, \O_{D_{4a}}) \simeq \H^1(\P^1, q_*\O_{D_{4a}})$ and the Hodge decomposition contains exactly a summand $\upxi^i$ for each $i$ such that $L_i \simeq \O_{\P^1}(-2)$: